 National Sailing Hall of Fame

-Brothers Meade and Jan Gougeon were inducted into The National Sailing Hall of Fame (NSHOF) in October of 2015.
-They were selected because of their pioneering work in the use of epoxies for boat construction, and because they were accomplished, lifelong sailors.
+Brothers Meade and Jan Gougeon were inducted into The National Sailing Hall of Fame (NSHOF) in October 2015.
+They were selected because of their pioneering work in using epoxies for boat construction and because they were accomplished, lifelong sailors.

 Meade A. Gougeon 1938 – 2017

 GBI founder Meade Gougeon passed away in the late summer of 2017 at age 78.
 He sailed competitively up until the end of his life: In the spring of 2017, he finished first in his class (sailing kayaks and canoes) in the 300-mile Everglades Challenge, a grueling race of small boats powered only by wind or muscle.

 Never content to rest on the laurels of their early successes, the company stays at the cutting edge of product quality, sustainability, environmental stewardship, and market growth.
 In 2018, they acquired Entropy Resins, a small, bio-based epoxy brand popular in the board-sports industry as well as with artisans and craftspeople.

 Entropy Resins developed Super Sap® technology and manufactured the first epoxy product to be certified under the USDA Certified Biobased Product label program.
 Today, all Entropy Resins products meet the program criteria and are USDA Certified Biobased Products.

 Through green chemistry, biobased and rapidly renewable raw materials, and efficient manufacturing, Super Sap technology is how GBI conserves energy, minimizes harmful byproducts, and reduces the greenhouse gas emissions of these epoxy products from processing.
 They use third-party laboratories to measure the biobased content of our products.

 In honor of Gougeon Brothers, Inc.’s 50th anniversary in 2019, Bay City’s mayor, Kathleen Newsham, made the following proclamation: